poissonconsulting/jaggernaut/README.md

 Key features include

-  * reasonable default values so its often possible to perform simple analyses with just the specification of the JAGS model code and the data set
+  * straightforward functions and reasonable default values so that its often possible to perform simple analyses with just the specification of the JAGS model code and the data set

-  * specification of the analysis data set in the form of a data frame
+  * input data set in data frame form with automatic conversion to list of numeric vectors for import into JAGS (option to manipulate vectors to create arrays etc prior to import into JAGS)

+  * standardization of particular variables covered by single argument

-  * ability to automatically increase the length of the MCMC chains until a pre-specified level of convergence is reached
+  * the length of the MCMC chains can be automatically increased until a pre-specified level of convergence is reached

-  * option to run chains and models on separate processes (currently only available for unix-based systems)
+  * individual MCMC chains can be run on parallel processes (currently only available for unix-based systems)

-  * ability to extract derived values from previously converged analyses using JAGS code
+  * previous analyses can be easily queried using JAGS code to extract derived values (with 95% CRIs)

+  *  effect size (percent change in response) estimates (with 95% CRIs) can be simply calculated